SirMustFailAlot/ProjectChizuru/Multiverse/Projects and KSBs.md

 # Multiverse Projects and KSBs

 ## Background
-Throughout the Multiverse Apprenticeship, you will be working with Projects where you'll be expected to show a certain amount of Knowledge, Skills, and Behaviours.
+Throughout the Multiverse Apprenticeship, you will be working with Projects where you'll be expected to show a certain amount of Knowledge, Skills, and Behaviors.

 This document is to help aid with the creation of Projects and to ensure that we've not only met KSB standards but also exceed them.